-Our last Conversation Day of the year – on Friday 21 June – will be a very special event indeed, being both a presentation and a workshop of musical and theological reflection!
+Our last Conversation Day of the year – on Friday 21 June, at Wesley House, Cambridge (CB5 8BJ) – will be a very special event indeed, being both a presentation and a workshop of musical and theological reflection!
 The special guest for the day will be renowned composer and academic Revd Dr Ivan Moody.
 Father Ivan will speak on ‘Orthodox Aesthetics and Contemporary Art’, while illustrating his talk with musical pieces and eventually inviting the audience to dialogue and reflection on the theme of the day and on the music presented.

 Father Ivan studied composition with Brian Dennis at London University, William Brooks at York University and privately with John Tavener.
 He also studied Orthodox theology at the University of Joensuu, Finland.
 He is active as a conductor, having directed ensembles such as Voces Angelicae, the Kastalsky Chamber Choir (Britain), Capilla Peña Florida (Spain), Cappella Romana (USA), the Choir of the Cathedral of St George, Novi Sad, (Serbia) the Kotor Art Festival Choir (Montenegro), the Orthodox Choir of the University of Joensuu (Finland) and Ensemble Alpha (Portugal).
 Father Ivan is also a widely published musicologist.
 His research interests include the music of Eastern Europe, especially 20th century and contemporary music from Russia and the Balkans, the music of the Orthodox Church in the modern era, music and spirituality, music as theology, Serbian church music, the aesthetics of modernism and post-modernism and their intersection with Orthodox church music and the musical culture of the Mediterranean.